Louise Hawes: Young adult and middle grade novels

+Short fiction

 Her short fiction has been included in Prentice Hall's fiction text The Reader Writes the Story (1995), Simon & Schuster's Love and Sex: Ten Stories of Truth (2001), Such a Pretty Face (Abrams, 2007), Be Careful What You Wish For (Scholastic, 2007), and Things I'll Never Say, Short Stories about Our Secret Selves (Candlewick/Walker Books, 2015).
 Individual stories have also appeared in the journals Other Voices, The Southerner, and Pisgah Review.